 - Unsuccessful acquisitions made in 2007 and 2008

 - Improve quality control

 - Diversify within the industrial segment

 MileStone – 2016 Marks first year of profitability

-A few days ago, we had a chance to speak with a member of the BWEN management team.
+We had a chance to speak with a member of the company’s management team.
 We were impressed with her candidness when we discussed past missteps and unfortunate circumstances the company has faced since it went public through a reverse merger in 2006.

 Log in to read our interview notes, as well as our take on valuation: